MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **Office.iOS.Paywall.PurchaseCompleteScreen.Shown** - To log how many users have failed to complete the StoreKit API (Apple’s flow), Provisioning API (Retail Federation flow) and Activation API (Licensing flow) and see the success screen.
 The data is used to measure the performance of the end-to-end paywall experience and help improve purchase reliability.

+- **Office.iOS.Paywall.PurchaseFailedScreen.RetryButtonTap** - Data collected when the Purchase/Provisioning/Activation failed, and the user tapped the retry button.
+The data is used to troubleshoot purchase error scenarios and fix it to ensure that it performs as expected. *[This field was previously named Office.iOS.Paywall.FailedScreen.RetryButtonTap.]*

+   The following fields are collected:

+   - **failureReason** - String – Indicates what the failure was the user is retrying; for example, “provisioningFailed”, “purchaseFailed”, “activationFailed”.
+   - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
+   - **productId** - String – App Store ID of the product for which user is retrying the failed request.

+- **Office.iOS.Paywall.PurchaseFailedScreen.Shown** - To log how many users have failed to complete the StoreKit API (Apple’s flow), Provisioning API (Retail Federation flow) and Activation API (Licensing flow) and see the failure screen.
+The data is used to measure the performance of the end-to-end paywall experience and help improve purchase reliability.

+   The following fields are collected:

+   - **failureReason: String** – To know the failure reason

 - **Office.iOS.Paywall.SignIn.Response** - The event is collected when users complete SignIn during upsell flow, which is triggered for PreSignIn upsell scenarios like the PreSignIn FRE and PreSignInDiamond.
 This can be used to check the SignIn rates during the Upsell flow and help us analyse the PreSign scenarios.

   The following fields are collected: